clebert/batis/README.md

 stateless components, they have proven to be very elegant in their design.
 Hooks, in my opinion, are particularly well suited for implementing [state machines](https://github.com/clebert/loxia).
-I wanted to use this kind of reactive programming in areas other than web UI development, so I wrote **Batis**.
+I wanted to use this kind of reactive programming in areas other than web UI development, so I wrote Batis.

-**Note:** It turns out that Batis is also good for testing React/Preact Hooks.
+It turns out that Batis is also good for testing React/Preact Hooks.

 ## Introduction

-Batis essentially revolves around the concept of a **Hook** and its **host**.
+Batis essentially revolves around the concept of a Hook and its host.
 A Hook is comparable to a biological virus.
 A virus is dependent on a host cell because it has no metabolism of its own.
 So, in a figurative sense, a host is also needed to make use of a functional stateless Hook.
 A host manages the state and side effects of a Hook and sends events to a single listener function.

 ## Usage example